gun95/Raspoutine/README.md

 $createrole
 This create some role in discord server

-You can have log of your discord server if you create a text channel named "log"
+You can have log of your discord server if you create a text channel named "log" ($setLog disable)

 ## Command list